-The Department of Residence Life operates about twenty-five residence halls, including an apartment complex for upperclassmen.
+The Department of Residence Life operates about twenty-two residence halls, including an apartment complex for upperclassmen.
 Upon acceptance to the University, all students who are required to live on-campus their first year will be mailed a housing brochure.
 This brochure provides many details of the residence life program at Sam Houston State University, including information regarding specific residence halls, applicable rates, and some policies.
 Students can also visit Residence Life or call (936) 294-1812.

 A person may not live in University housing unless enrolled in classes at SHSU for each particular semester.